NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/policies/evaluating_images_against_policies.md

 In this example we specified library/repo:tag which could be ambiguous.
 At the time of writing the image Digest for `library/debian:latest` was `sha:256:427752aa.....` however previously different images may have been tagged as `library/debian:latest`.
 The `--show-history` parameter can be passed to show historic evaluations based on previous images or previous policy bundles.

-Anchore supports whitelisting and blacklisting images by their name, ID or digest.
+Nextlinux supports whitelisting and blacklisting images by their name, ID or digest.
 A blacklist or whitelist takes precedence over any policy checks.
 For example if an image is explicitly listed as _blacklisted_ then even if all the individual policy checks pass the image will still fail evaluation.

 ```
 $ nextlinux-cli evaluate check library/alpine:latest --detail